Climate Suitability Map

 A Climate suitability map

 is now available.
-This survey should only be considered in the states with appropriate climate conditions and suitable hosts for this moth.
+This survey should only be considered in the states with appropriate climate conditions and suitable hosts for this beetle.

-The SAFARIS team used a climate suitability model for tomato leafminer occurrence in the continental United States to support CAPS survey planning.
-The model predicts the suitability of an area for tomato leafminer occurrence based on the likelihood of three favorable climate conditions for the disease occurring using tools and data within SAFARIS.
+The SAFARIS team used a climate suitability model for oak ambrosia beetle occurrence in the continental United States to support CAPS survey planning.
+The model predicts the suitability of an area for oak ambrosia beetle occurrence based on the likelihood of three favorable climate conditions for the disease occurring using tools and data within SAFARIS.
 The detailed method used in this assessment is described here